 THE DISCHARGE PROCESS:

-Your pet’s technician or doctor will review the current treatment plan, and discuss home and follow up care with you.
-You will receive any necessary medications for your pet, and we will discuss instructions for administering.
+Your pet’s technician or doctor will review the current treatment plan and discuss home and follow-up care with you.
+You will receive any necessary medications for your pet, and we will discuss instructions for administering them.

-- Please do not hesitate to ask if you require any assistance getting your pet into your vehicle.
+- Please ask if you require assistance getting your pet into your vehicle.
 We are here to help.

-- Our policy is to remove all bandages related to IV catheters or blood draws from your pet prior to leaving the hospital; however, in some cases, it may be necessary to leave a bandage on until they get home.
-The medical staff will instruct you on removal of the bandage.
+- Our policy is to remove all bandages related to IV catheters or blood draws from your pet before leaving the hospital; however, in some cases, it may be necessary to leave a bandage on until they get home.
+The medical staff will instruct you on the removal of the dressing.